carpentries/instructor-training/episodes/18-motivation.md

 > and about what kind of learning experience they can expect.
 {: .callout}

-> ## Personal Story About Demotivation Challenge
+> ## Personal Story About Demotivation
 >
 > Write a paragraph or two about something that happened in your educational career
 > that demotivated you, and explain what could have been done afterward to fix it.
 > After everyone has completed, draw out common demotivational themes.
 {: .challenge}

-> ## Demotivational Experience - Brainstorm Challenge
+> ## Brainstorming Demotivational Experiences
-> **Think** back to a time when you demotivated a student (or when you were demotiated as a student).
-> **Pair** up with your neighbor and discuss what you could have done differently in the situtation.
-> **Share** the de-motivational story in the etherpad.
 >
+> *Think* back to a time when you demotivated a student (or when you were demotiated as a student).
+> *Pair* up with your neighbor and discuss what you could have done differently in the situtation.
-> Instructor's guide: review the comments in the ether pad.
+> *Share* the de-motivational story in the etherpad.
-> Rather than read all outloud, highlight a few of the things that could have been done differently.
-> This will give everyone some confidence in how to handle these situations in the future.
 {: .challenge}

 ### Stereotype Threat